tayruxin/tp/docs/team/tayruxin.md

 - Elaborated on how the View command works in the DG.

 ## Contribution to team-based tasks:
-- Set up the team repo and organisation on GitHub
+- Set up the team repo and organisation on GitHub.
-- Created the labels that are required for the project
+- Created the labels that are required for the project.
-- Set up the project board in GitHub for user stories
+- Set up the project board in GitHub for user stories.
-- Help to enable assertion in the team repo (in `build.gradle`)
+- Help to enable assertion in the team repo (in `build.gradle`).

 ## Review/mentoring contributions:
 - PRs reviewed: